3 Wall Squat Variations you can do at Home

 Wall squats are a compound exercise because it works multiple muscle groups, so you are gaining a lot for the work you put in!
 These 3 variations go beyond the fundamental muscle groups and really works on engaging additional muscles.
 These exercises will improve your spine while toning your core, legs, and back.
 Simple to do and easy to incorporate into your daily routine!

-Here are 3 wall squat variations that can do at home!
+Here are 3 wall squat variations that you can do at home!
 For a more detailed explanation of each exercise, check out our YouTube video here or below!

 The focus here is the quads